erose1337/pythonjit/docs/index.md

 - `__file__` may not be available in compiled modules - see [here](https://stackoverflow.com/questions/19225188/what-method-can-i-use-instead-of-file-in-python#comment65304373_19225368) for a workaround
 - Supports python 2 and 3, but the default version is set to 2.

+# Read the Docs

+More documentation can be found on [readthedocs](https://pythonjit.readthedocs.io/en/latest/)